ayc325/web102-project1/README.md

-# Web Development Project 1 - *Kpop Group Listings*
+# Web Development Project 1 - *Easy Kpop Dances to Learn*

 Submitted by: **Angela Cui**

-This web app: **Displays cards for my favorite Kpop Groups and the Call-to-Action button leads to the groups' Instagram page**
+This web app: **Displays cards for the top 10 easiest Kpop dances to learn for a community of beginners that want to get into Kpop dancing' Instagram page**

+Twice: TT, Cheer Up, Likey
+GG: Boom Boom, Flower, Ddu-du Ddu-du
+BTS: Go Go, Just One Day, Anpanman
+BG: Really Really, Bang Bang Bang, Just Right

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **There is a unique theme for events or resources relevant to a specific community**
+- [X] **There is a unique theme for events or resources relevant to a specific community**
-- [ ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [X] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [X] Buttons or links to a related resources are on each card component
 - [ ] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

 * [ ] List anything else that you added to improve the site's functionality!
+* [X] Embeded Youtube Videos
+* [X] 2 extra resources

 ## Video Walkthrough

 Here's a walkthrough of implemented required features:

 <img src='http://i.imgur.com/link/to/your/gif/file.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with ...